 Due to its success, The Conjuring was followed by the spin-off film Annabelle (2014) and its sequel Annabelle: The Creation (2017), as well as The Conjuring 2 (2016) and its spin-off film, The Nun (2018) (starring my good friend, Bonnie Aarons, as the eponymous demonic nun, Valak).
 Annabelle Comes Home opens in theaters this week.
 The Conjuring 3 (2020), The Nun 2, and The Crooked Man (another spin-off from The Conjuring 2) are all slated for release and The Curse of La Llorona (2019) is a new entry into The Conjuring Universe.

 The films collectively have earned nearly two billion dollars and have inspired new generations of horror fans.
-Though there is controversy surrounding the Warrens and their claims, this beat sheet is only following the feature film inspired by one of their cases, not the actual people based on it.
+Though there is controversy surrounding the Warrens and their claims, this movie script beat sheet is only following the feature film inspired by one of their cases, not the actual people based on it.

 Genre: Supra-natural horror